burjee/leetcode/README.md

 [1456](https://leetcode.com/problems/maximum-number-of-vowels-in-a-substring-of-given-length) Maximum Number of Vowels in a Substring of Given Length

+[1466](https://leetcode.com/problems/reorder-routes-to-make-all-paths-lead-to-the-city-zero) Reorder Routes to Make All Paths Lead to the City Zero

 [1491](https://leetcode.com/problems/average-salary-excluding-the-minimum-and-maximum-salary) Average Salary Excluding the Minimum and Maximum Salary

 [1493](https://leetcode.com/problems/longest-subarray-of-1s-after-deleting-one-element) Longest Subarray of 1's After Deleting One Element